 10. Music has proven to increase overall intelligence or IQ – Surprisingly, children who were given music lessons over a 9-month school year tested on average three IQ points higher than the other groups – those who studied just drama and those who did no art studies.
 While this has been loosely tested, it is not to say that those who do not study music are incapable of increasing their IQ.
 It is, however, a testimony to the fact that music is a multi-faceted art form that is beneficial for more than just learning notes on a page.

 Do your children study music?
-What benefits have you seen?
+What benefits have you seen while teaching music?

-Music lessons can be expensive, but don’t let that hinder you from teaching this important subject in your homeschool!
+Music lessons can be expensive, but don’t let that hinder you from teaching music in your homeschool!
 Check out our music Pinterest board for ideas!